 After catching our breath and getting some nourishment, we headed to the first overlook, Cliff Top.
 It is only a quarter mile from the lodge off the Boulevard Trail to this lush area with about 270 degree panorama viewing.
 This is the best place on Mt.
 LeConte for sunset viewing.
 We then returned to the lodge to hike the half mile to Myrtle Point, to me the best reason for climbing Mt.
 LeConte.
 The photo at the top of this post is from Myrtle Point.
 Along the way we passed a park service shelter that can be used for cover in storms, or reserved for sleeping overnight.
 Myrtle Point has splendid views in every direction.
 You can even see Dolly Parton’s hometown, Sevierville, if you care.
 I could stay there for an hour, and have.
 Myrtle Point is the best location for sunrise views.

 Best HikeWhen you’re standing on Myrtle Point looking at the gorgeous scenery all around, it’s easy to forget there’s at least two and a half hours of serious downhill hiking ahead.
 It is steep, and just waiting for carelessness.
 Much of the trail through the Saddle area is rock ledges that are slippery when wet, which is much of the time.
 But it’s a second chance to take in some of the scenery that may have been missed on the way up.
 I like to stop at Inspiration Point again on the way down for a short break.
 Remember, it is just as important to rest going downhill as it is going up.
 That last flat mile through the hemlock forest seems to go on forever, but we eventually heard the sounds of Alum Cave Creek meaning we were almost done.
 I have climbed Mt.
-LeConte twice now.
-Both times I thoroughly enjoyed it.
+LeConte four times now.
+Each time I thoroughly enjoyed it.
 I could see making it an annual thing.
 I rate the Alum Cave Trail to Mt.
 LeConte as a best hike.